rizinorg/book/src/analysis/calling_conventions.md

 [0x00000000]>
 ```

-* To list all available calling conventions for current architecture using `afcl` command
+To list all available calling conventions for current architecture using `afcl` command

 ```
 [0x00000000]> afcl
+swift
 amd64
+amd64syscall
 ms
+reg
 ```

+The default calling convention for particular architecture/binary is defined with
+`analysis.cc` for user-mode calls and `analysis.syscc` for syscalls.

-* To display function prototype of standard library functions you have `afcf` command
+To display function prototype of standard library functions you have `afcf` command

 ```
 [0x00000000]> afcf printf